Silver Challenges: Confronting the Top 5 Worries of Aging with Bold Solutions

 Powerful close-up portrait of an older person's face with warm, artistic lighting, celebrating their resilience, wisdom, and dignity in facing the challenges of aging

-Research from the Centers for Medicare and Medicaid Services (2022) reveals that remote patient monitoring and telemedicine reduce hospital readmissions and improve chronic disease management, particularly for diabetes, hypertension, and cardiovascular illnesses.
+Evidence from the Centers for Medicare & Medicaid Services (2022) showed that telemedicine and remote patient monitoring improved disease management and reduced hospital readmissions, particularly for conditions such as diabetes and cardiovascular disease.

 Image